robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.Communication/README.md

 ```

 The issue is that the continuation `Task` accesses Unity APIs from a background thread.
 This can be generally fixed using any of the following approaches:
+- You may inject a synchronization action into the client that will be run before message processing pipeline.

 - The best approach is to convert the synchronous methods to asynchronous methods.
 The `await` automatically resumes on the main thread after the `Task` completes.
 Note that this may not always be a feasible approach, especially in large legacy code bases.
 ```
 private async void RegisterUser() {